Career Tips

 Interviewing Tips

-- Identify the strengths and skills you want to communicate along with appropriate stories to illustrate your accomplishments.<ol>
+- Identify your strengths along with your experiences and the stories you want to communicate to illustrate your accomplishments.

 - Prepare what you want to say about why you are leaving your current job and want this new job.